xenomeno/Short-Corridor/README.md

         Theta = [-1.4744389791664403, 1.47]

+By using them there were no need for recalculating the Delta value between the W and Theta updates.

 And to wrap it up here is a comparison of the two Actor-Critic Policy Gradient algorithms(TD0 and Eligibility Traces) against themselves and the two REINFORCE algorithms.
 The TD0 is outperformed by the one with the traces which also is better than the REINFORCE algorithms:

 ![](ShortCorridor/ShortCorridor_Figure_ActorCritic.bmp)